IvoDeK/ilybot-api/Docs/Ilybot-API-design-document.md

 ### Technical information
 #### Code language
-Python ver 3.9
+Python ver 3.10
-mySQL
+SQL

 #### Frameworks
 Django ver 3.2 LTS

+#### Server information
+Testing will be done locally
+The server will have a Apache backend with LAMP
+The database is already hosted elsewhere with PHPMyAdmin

 ### Code Info

-#### Classes
+#### Views

-**MainClass**
-- Will start to host the website
-- Recieve all function from a requester

-**WebConnector**
-- Will send the data required to fill in recipients page
+**API view**
-- Will send what data has been requested to the DataGrabber class
+- Gets data from the actual database

-**DataGrabber**
+	- Setup the Database in config files with a user that only has read permissions.
+	- Test connections
+	- Fetch top 10 with queries
+	- Fetch user by Discord/bot ID with queries
+	- Packs everything into a json so it can be send to end user

+**Main view**
-- Grabs data from the database per user
+- Gets data from the API view
-- Grabs data from the database to create a top 10 and caches it for 10 mins after
+	- Asks data from the API

-**DataHandler**
+	- Webfront
+		-  Create the template HTML required for the website
+		-  Functionalities to make the website work with the data

+**Top10 view**
-- Format and interpret the data gotten from the DataGrabber class and send it to the WebConnectorClass
+- Gets the top 10 data from API
+	- Asks for date from API
+	- Webfront
+		-  Create the template HTML required for the website
+		-  Functionalities to make the website work with the data

 ### Rational datamodel
 ![Rational Datamodel](./Assets/rationalDatamodel.png)